Reporting compliance

 A relevant employer can be a corporate group with 100 or more employees in total across all employing ABNs (subsidiaries).

-When a relevant employer lodges their Gender Equality Report within the lodgement period (or approved extension period) and meets all reporting compliance requirements, the employer will be deemed compliant with the Act and therefore eligible to receive a Certificate of Compliance.
+When a relevant employer lodges their Gender Equality Report within the lodgement period (or an approved extension period) and meets all reporting compliance requirements, the employer will be deemed compliant with the Act and therefore eligible to receive a certificate of compliance.

 Consequences of non-compliance